Agartha: Mission de l'Inde en Europe and the idea of an underground Agartha

 Les fils de Dieu was popular in France, giving the Agartha concept widespread exposure.
-Shortly after, Ernest Renan wrote about a Nordic Asgaard in Central Asia, likely influenced by Jacolliot.
-The next large step in the development of the Agartha concept came in 1886, when the French occultist Alexandre Saint-Yves d'Alveydre wrote Mission de l'Inde en Europe about Agartha.
-He published the book with his own money; the first edition was labelled the third, a common marketing practice at the time.
-However, less than two weeks later, he had all but two copies (one for Saint-Yves and one secretly kept by the printer) recalled and destroyed, apparently worried he had said too much about Agartha.
-Some later sources say his informants in India threatened to kill him for exposing Agarthan secrets.
+Shortly after, Ernest Renan, likely influenced by Jacolliot, wrote about a Nordic Asgaard in Central Asia.
+The next large step in the development of the Agartha concept came in 1886, when the French occultist Alexandre Saint-Yves d'Alveydre wrote Mission de l'Inde en Europe, lit.
+Indian Mission to Europe.
+He published it with his own money; the first edition was labeled the third, a common marketing practice at the time.
+Less than two weeks later, he had all but two copies (one for himself and one secretly kept by the printer) recalled and destroyed, apparently worried he had said too much about Agartha.
+Some sources say his informants in India threatened to kill him for exposing Agarthan secrets.
 In 1910, after his death, the book was reissued.

 Saint-Yves was introduced to the idea of Agartha by a man named Haji Sharif or Hardjji Scharipf, who taught him Sanskrit.
-Saint-Yves claimed he was a "high official of the Hindu church", though he had a name more commonly associated with Muslims; he may have actually been from Albania.
+Saint-Yves said Sharif was a "high official of the Hindu church", though he had a name more commonly associated with Muslims; he may have actually been from Albania.
 His origins are largely unknown, and his later life is a mystery.
-Sharif was a Sanskritist, and claimed knowledge of Agartha, which he said still existed.
-With the idea of Agartha, he also taught Saint-Yves of its supposed language and alphabet, Vattanian or Vattan.
-Vattanian was, in actuality, created whole cloth by Sharif.
-The exact influence of Jacolliot on Saint-Yves's story is unknown, as it is likely Sharif who introduced him to the concept; Sharif and Saint-Yves later became embroiled in a dispute, and Saint-Yves instead claimed to astral travel to learn more.
-The narrative has many commonalities with Jacolliot's original, but with additional concepts taken from the Mahatma Letters in Theosophy, in addition to the novel Vril.
+Sharif was a Sanskritist and claimed knowledge of Agartha, which he said still existed.
+With the idea of Agartha, he also taught Saint-Yves its supposed language and alphabet, Vattanian or Vattan.
+Vattanian was actually created by Sharif.
+Jacolliot's influence on Saint-Yves's story is unknown, as Sharif likely introduced him to the concept; Sharif and Saint-Yves later had a dispute, and Saint-Yves claimed to have used astral projection to learn more.
+The narrative has many commonalities with Jacolliot's original, but with additional concepts from the Mahatma Letters in Theosophy and the novel Vril.